 - View Autunite

-Autunite from Day Break Mine, Mt.
-Spokane, Cleveland Co., Washinton, United States
+Autunite from Daybreak mine, Mt.
+Spokane, Spokane Co., Washinton, United States

 Nice piece from this classic and premier locality featuring naturally fluorescent greenish yellow, thin platy Autunite blades to 2cm.

 Autunite from Ranger Mine, Northern Territory, Australia

 Yellow, slightly green tabular, platy crystal aggregated to 4mm.

 Autunite from Apex mine, Lander Co., Nevada, United States